Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Action

-Select the process in Plumsail Documents.
+Select the Company report process in Plumsail Documents.
 After selecting the process, you will see the fields corresponding to the tokens from the document template.
-Map them with the output from the trigger to ensure that data entered into the form will populate the template.
+Map these fields to the output from the trigger to ensure that data entered into the form will populate the template.

 Test